Randy Arozarena Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective nine K/9, which ranks 12th in MLB.
+- The pitching staff for the Red Sox has a collective 9.1 K/9, which ranks 12th in MLB.

-- The Red Sox have the 16th-ranked team ERA among all MLB pitching staffs (4.55).
+- The Red Sox have the 17th-ranked team ERA among all league pitching staffs (4.73).

 © 2023 Data Skrive.
 All rights reserved.